Baretta: Home media

 On October 29, 2002, Universal Studios released the first season of Baretta on Region 1 DVD in the United States.
+On July 26th, 2017, The Complete 2nd Season was released in the UK with French audio as the only audio option.
+The series has been rarely televised or even streamed since the late 2000s.
+Many have asserted that this is due to Blake's alleged involvement in the 2001 murder of his second wife Bonnie Lee Bakley.

 Cultural references

 Mad magazine spoofed the series as "Barfetta".

 In Taskmaster Live, a 2016 show at the Edinburgh Festival contested by five television executives, Jeff Ford, the UK Managing Director of Fox Networks Group and SVP and Content Development Manager for Europe and Africa, described Baretta as a "lesser known 1960s vehicle".

 In the Barney Miller episode "Copycat", Detective Arthur Dietrich tells a copycat criminal that cops and committing a crime are not like they are depicted on television, and ends by saying, "And dat's the name of dat tune."

 In the film Reservoir Dogs, protagonist Mr. Orange steels himself before meeting main antagonist Joe Cabot by saying "You're not gonna get hurt.
 You're fucking Baretta.
 They believe every fucking word 'cause you're super cool."

-In the sitcom That 70's Show, in the season one episode “Stolen Car”, Bob Pinciotti tells his wife Midge, "you can't tell me anything while i'm watching Baretta, it's complicated."
+In the sitcom That '70s Show, in the season one episode “Stolen Car”, Bob Pinciotti tells his wife Midge, "you can't tell me anything while I'm watching Baretta, it's complicated."

 In the Party Down episode "Investors Dinner" (2009), the opening scene is an argument about why Tony Baretta is named so, with two characters arguing that it's because he carries a Beretta pistol.